Here are five unique dishes you shouldn't miss when visiting this beautiful city in South Africa.

 Malva pudding

-Malva pudding is a traditional South African dessert, often found in homes and restaurants in Cape Town.
-It is a soft, sweet pudding made from sugar, butter and a touch of vinegar.
-After baking, it is topped with caramel sauce or whipped cream, creating an irresistible sweet and creamy taste.
-Malva pudding is usually served warm and is a favorite dessert among locals, especially during festive occasions.
+Malva pudding is a traditional South African dessert, often found in family meals and restaurants in Cape Town.
+This soft, sweet pudding is made from sugar, butter, and a touch of vinegar.
+After baking, it's topped with a layer of caramel sauce or whipped cream, creating an irresistible sweet and rich flavor.
+Malva pudding is usually enjoyed warm and is a favorite dessert among locals, especially during festivals.

 PHOTO: PIXABAY